-These gluten-free, grain-free and 100% whole grain mini Irish cream cheesecakes feature a simple and totally from scratch chocolate cookie crust and are naturally sweetened!
+These gluten-free, grain-free and 100% whole grain mini Irish cream cheesecakes feature a simple and totally from scratch chocolate cookie crust!
+Can also be made with all-purpose flour.

 I posted these mini Irish Cream cheesecakes three years ago but after recently stumbling across the recipe and seeing that I used an Oreo cookie as the crust, I decided to revisit them.
 So I created a totally from scratch Oreo cookie crust.
 You just mix together flour, cocoa powder, sugar, salt and butter.
 SO easy.
 It tastes exactly the same as a regular Oreo cookie crust, if not better, and it doesn’t have any funky ingredients.
 Victory was mine! :D